gjorgjinac/transopt/README.md

 The transformer model is trained to classify the problem instances from the BBOB benchmark suite into the 24 problem classes.
 The repository contains code for all of the experiments presented in the paper.

+### Sampling
+The script sample_bbob_lhs.py performs Latin Hypercube sampling of the problems from the BBOB benchmark.
+It receives 2 input arguments:
+- dimension - The dimension of the problems for which to run the problem classification task
+- sample_count_dimension_factor - Defines the number of samples used for each problem instance.
+For each problem instance, sample_count_dimension_factor * problem_dimension samples

 ### Transformer training

 - The script static_problem_classification_parameters_exp.py contains the code for training the model with different model parameters.